mbeddr/mps-platform-docs/src/doc/docs/home/external_files_and_tools.md

 !!! question "How can you run MPS in the browser?"

     You can try [Skadi Cloud](https://skadi.cloud/).
-There is also [Modelix](https://github.com/modelix/modelix), [JetBrains Projector](https://blog.logv.ws/2021/03/16/jetbrains-projector-a-game-changer-for-jetbrains-mps-projects/). [
+There is also [Modelix](https://github.com/modelix/modelix) and [JetBrains Projector](https://blog.logv.ws/2021/03/16/jetbrains-projector-a-game-changer-for-jetbrains-mps-projects/). [
-LIonWeb](https://github.com/LIonWeb-org) is the newest project that also has [some information](https://github.com/LIonWeb-org#history) about other projects.
+LIonWeb](https://github.com/LIonWeb-org) is the newest project with [some information](https://github.com/LIonWeb-org#history) about other projects.

 !!! question "How can you embed a web browser in MPS?"

-    Since Intellij 2020.1 it is possible to use the [Java Chromium Embedded Framework](https://plugins.jetbrains.com/docs/intellij/jcef.html).
+    Since IntelliJ 2020.1, it is possible to use the [Java Chromium Embedded Framework](https://plugins.jetbrains.com/docs/intellij/jcef.html).
     Create a new Java Swing component in the editor:
     ```java
     JBCefBrowser myBrowser = new JBCefBrowser(myUrl);